 This mystery book takes place in 1950’s Boston where a serial killer is on the prowl for the next victim.
 Mystery is my second favorite genre to read from because I enjoy the suspense leading up to uncovering the truth.
 After I finish a mystery book, I always feel like I’m on cloud nine because of knowing how the book ends which I didn’t know a couple hours before finishing the book.

 One of my favorite board games is Arkham Horror which is based on H.P.
 Lovecraft’s horror stories.
 This is a graphic novel take on some of his classic stories.
 Lovecraft’s stories are intriguing, but since they were written in the early 1900s, the language used can be dull and hard to interpret at times.
 This graphic novel makes that easier.

 Griff by Christopher Moore and Ian Corson

 My final purchase is this graphic novel for a decent price.
-I read the reviews for this graphic novel and apparently other comic fans are saying it’s mediocre.
+I read the reviews for this graphic novel and apparently, other comic fans are saying it’s mediocre.
 I guess I will form my own opinion.
 The book takes place in NYC where an alien invasion is occurring.
-A couple pesky New Yorkers are destined to fight back and take back their favorite city.
+A couple New Yorkers are destined to fight back and take back their favorite city.